 We aim to provide an accessible environment so that all our visitors can fully enjoy their experience.
+The Experience and the Tours are accessible to all those with disabilties.
 We are happy to offer free carer tickets for each full paying ticket holder who requires someone to assist them with their visit.

 Tel: 0844 801 3664 (9am - 5pm)

 The Doctor Who Experience is fully accessible for wheelchair users.
-Due to the venue evacuation policy, the number of wheelchair allowed in the building at any one time is limited.
-We therefore ask wheelchair users to inform the Box Office that they will be visiting in a wheelchair when they book their ticket to guarantee entry at your required time.
+Due to the venue evacuation policy, the number of wheelchairs allowed in the building at any one time is controlled.
+We therefore ask wheelchair users to inform the Box Office that they will be visiting in a wheelchair when they book their ticket to guarantee entry at the required time.

 As the Doctor Who Experience is located on a private road, we would encourage visitors with a Blue Badge to use the designated bays available at the Norwegian Church or opposite the Drama Village.

 The Walking tours are accessible to wheelchair users.
 The Walking tour lasts up to 75 minutes and covers 1.5 miles around Cardiff Bay.
 Visitors will be travelling on public pavements.

 We are happy to help our blind and partially sighted visitors, where possible with any special requirements they have.
 The Doctor Who Experience is not suitable for assistance dogs due to loud noises and floor movements, however we do offer free carer tickets.